 - Make it yourself in advance.
 Our friend spent 2 days hanging out with her mom and making 7+ varieties of chili, which they froze in advance.
 They are going to do a chili tasting/cook-off thing at the reception.

 - Ask your favorite local restaurant if they would cater the reception at the location of your choice.

 - Ask for recommendations from your community (Nextdoor.com, Facebook, organizations, etc) on who to use to cater well but cheaply.

 - Platters from Sam’s Club or Costco.
 At our wedding, my parents brought in shrimp platters, cheese platters, lunch meat platters, veggie trays, and fruit platters from Sam’s Club.

 Cheap / Frugal Reception Decoration Tips

 - If you need to decorate, party warehouses could save you a bucketful of cash.
 Here in Houston, we have Arne’s Warehouse, a huge building of nothing but discount party supplies like napkins, center pieces, and cake toppers.

-- Online shopping like Amazon or Ebay can help you find inexpensive items, especially if you have an easily searchable theme (like this swan cake topper or the one below).
+- Online shopping like Amazon or Ebay can help you find inexpensive items, especially if you have an easily searchable theme.

 - Check out resold decoration packages on Craigslist.